hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 `node1`.
 The configuration of Site 2 only differs in the addresses of the
 nodes: the addresses of the respective nodes inside the Site 2 network.

+In addition to the two site-specific subdomains above, there are domain names in the domain `network.lan`: the two services `service1` and `service2`.
+Like the services in the two sites, they resolve to the address of `node1`.
+But the DNS servers in Site 1 and Site 2 use different configurations: in Site 1 the domain names resolve to the node in Site 1 and in Site 2 to the node in Site 2.
+This way, clients in one site can use these domain names to access the services in their respective site without having to know in which site they are.

 /etc/bind/named.conf.local:

 ```